-- The school has appropriate safeguarding policy and procedures in place that are in accordance with Local Authority guidance. - The school reviews policies and procedures on an annual basis.

-• Ensuring appropriate filtering and monitoring systems are in place and regularly review their effectiveness at least annually.
+- The school has appropriate safeguarding policy and procedures in place that are in accordance with Local Authority guidance. - The school reviews policies and procedures on an annual basis. - Ensuring appropriate filtering and monitoring systems are in place and regularly review their effectiveness at least annually.

-The statutory guidance Keeping Children Safe in Education (2023) places requirements on all boards.
+The statutory guidance Keeping Children Safe in Education (2024) places requirements on all boards.
 Boards must ensure their schools have effective safeguarding policies and procedures in place that consider local risks, any statutory guidance issued by the Secretary of State, any Local Authority guidance and locally agreed inter-agency procedures.

-Keeping Children Safe in Education (2023) and Working Together to Safeguard Children (2018) both set out that an individual on the board should take leadership responsibility for the organisation's wider safeguarding arrangements, which include the Prevent duty.
+Keeping Children Safe in Education (2024) and Working Together to Safeguard Children (2023) both set out that an individual on the board should take leadership responsibility for the organisation's wider safeguarding arrangements, which include the Prevent duty.

-All CIC board members and Proprietor will receive appropriate safeguarding and child protection training at induction, including online and then at regular intervals.
+All CIC board members and Proprietor will receive appropriate safeguarding and Child Protection training at induction, including online and then at regular intervals.
 This is to ensure they are equipped with the knowledge to understand their responsibilities in ensuring that the schools safeguarding policies and procedures are effective and robust.

-CIC board and proprietors should also be aware of their obligations under the Human rights act 1998 Human Rights Act 1998 (legislation.gov.uk) The Equality Act 2010 Equality Act 2010: advice for schools - GOV.UK (www.gov.uk) (Including the Public Sector Equality Duty) and their local multi agency safeguarding arrangements.
+CIC board and Proprietor should also be aware of their obligations under the Human rights act 1998 Human Rights Act 1998 (legislation.gov.uk) The Equality Act 2010 Equality Act 2010 <a href="Equality Act 2010